 Carrollton, GA Family Law Attorneys’ Personalized Approach

 At Moffitt Law, LLC we believe that every family law matter is unique and we truly care about the people we serve.
-Our mission is to be your trusted proponent by taking on all of the heavy liftings in handling the aspects of your case so that you can deal with and take care of the personal pain that you are experiencing.
-Our Carrollton Family Law attorneys handle an array of family law issues, including, but not limited to high-asset divorce, a division of marital property, parental rights, and domestic violence.
+Our mission is to be your trusted proponent by taking on all of the heavy lifting in handling the aspects of your case.
+In short, we want you to deal with and take care of the personal pain that you are experiencing.
+Our Carrollton Family Law attorneys handle an array of family law issues.
+This includes high-asset divorce, a division of marital property, parental rights, and domestic violence, among other items.